-In 1865 Shane McCool's great, great, great grandparents bought the Zolck family farm from the railroad on which now sets Willow Creek.
-There have been six generations of family that have lived on the farm and to this day it is farmed and maintained by a member of the family who also farms many other farms in the area.
+In 1893 Shane McCool's great, great, grandparents bought the Zolck family farm from the railroad on which now sits Willow Creek.
+The creek however has nothing to do with how the McCools came up with the name.
+We’ll get to more of that later though.
+To this day there have been six generations of family that have lived on the farm.
 Shane McCool even recalls his Great Grandfather telling stories of traveling gypsies and Indians coming through to water their horses in the creek when he was a child.
 If the dirt from this farm could talk it would tell stories of love, family, hard work and helping one another out in times of need.
-The stories that the farm could tell are endless.
+The stories that the farm could tell truly are endless.

 It was in 2002 that Gene & Peg McCool came up with the idea to construct a wedding chapel on their family farm for couples to have a unique country location to get married.
 They chose a spot nestled at the bottom of the valley of rolling hills right next to a creek.
 Shortly after deciding to go ahead with the project is when construction began but of course they needed to come up with a name to call the business first.
 Within a matter of minutes the McCools came up with the name Willow Creek.
 When Shane played high school basketball he used to play against a little town named Willow Creek.
 It was a name that the family had always loved and it was at that moment that they would be known as Willow Creek as the umbrella for the Willow Creek Glass Chapel & the Willow Creek Barn as well as the future Willow Creek Trails.